Saturday, October 26, 2024

 His bass lines held hints of Bach, jazz, bluegrass, blues, Latin music and far more, as he sought out new interstices each time through a song.

 The reference to bluegrass, a style of music I've long enjoyed, intrigued me.
-According to the Times obituary, Lesh first met Jerry Garcia when Jerry was playing bluegrass banjo at local East Bay nightclubs.
-The obituary quotes Lesh on hearing Jerry on banjo:
+According to the Times obituary, Lesh first met Jerry Garcia when Garcia was playing bluegrass banjo at local East Bay nightclubs.
+The obituary quotes Lesh on hearing Garcia on banjo:

 That was my first intimation that music with that kind of directness and simplicity could deliver an aesthetic and emotional payoff comparable to that of the greatest operatic or symphonic works.

-Lesh told Jerry he was interested in learning to play bass.
+Lesh told Garcia he wanted to learn to play bass.
 The rest, as the saying goes, is history.

 Monday, October 21, 2024